Hi there!

 Waterfalls to see on Indian Creek Trail to Indian Creek Falls. waterfall hike.
 Best waterfalls in NC smoky mountains. smokies travel blog

-Here are some ideas for a few days in the Smoky Mountains!
+Here are more ideas for a few days in the Smoky Mountains!

-Among the most popular things to do in the Great Smoky Mountains National Park are Clingmans Dome, Cades Cove, and Roaring Fork Motor Nature Trail.
-These are some of the best scenic drives in the Smoky Mountains!
+Some of the best known things in Great Smoky Mountains National Park include Clingmans Dome, Cades Cove, and Roaring Fork Motor Nature Trail!